slott56/slott56.github.io/Pelican/content/blog/2003/11/2003_11_16-my_open_source_projects.rst

 :status: published

-..  todo:: Are any of these lkinks still live?
+..  important:: Are any of these lkinks still live?

 Why Python?
 Stay tuned.
 Why Zope?
 More to come.